Suraj-Encoding/React-Todo/README.md

 ## Site is Live on : 👇
                https://mytodos2.web.app/

-##  Best  README  ever you have read about React by Suraj Dalvi...🟣
+##  Best  README  ever you have read about React by 🔵 Suraj Dalvi 🟣

 ## About React :